Queen of the Wave: Promotion

-All the profits from album sales were donated to the John Nurminen Foundation, specifically for the charity's Clean Baltic Sea project.

 Reception

-On the review aggregate site Metacritic, the album has a score of 70 out of 100, indicating "generally favorable reviews."
+On the review aggregate site Metacritic, the album has a score of 70 out of 100, indicating "generally favorable reviews".

 Alan Ranta of PopMatters gave the album a PopMatters Pick designation, proclaiming it to be "the most impressive album ever painstakingly assembled across space and time."
-Mixmag's Thomas Green praised the albums eccentricities, writing, "Pepe Deluxé’s fourth album makes Queen or Kanye’s madly eclectic sonic excesses look like a campfire strum-along."
+Mixmag's Thomas Green praised the albums eccentricities, writing, "Pepe Deluxé's fourth album makes Queen or Kanye's madly eclectic sonic excesses look like a campfire strum-along."
 Ben Hogwood of musicOMH wrote that "anyone looking for a return to the good old days when albums were invested with tender loving care will want to hear it."
 Clash Music also gave the album a positive review, as Anna Wilson wrote, "Its cleverness and humour burst like springs from an overstuffed rococo couch.
 Splendidly indulgent."

 On their 75 Best Albums of 2012 list, PopMatters ranked Queen of the Wave at #17.